AM creates sessions either as client-side sessions or server-side sessions. The session location depends on the session configuration.

-Client-side sessions are those where AM returns the session state to the client after a request, which then needs to be passed in with each subsequent request.
+Client-side sessions are those where AM returns the entire session state to the client after a request.
+AM returns the session state to the client in a session cookie.
+The cookie is then passed back to AM with each subsequent request.

 During authentication, the authentication session state is returned to the client

 authId object of the JSON response.

 Storing authentication sessions on the client allows any AM server to handle the authentication flow at any point in time without load balancing requirements.

 For realms configured for server-side sessions, AM attempts to invalidate client-side authentication sessions after creating the server-side sessions.

 AM creates sessions after users' authentication flow have completed successfully.